Sverdlovsk Oblast: Soviet Ural

 The Bolsheviks established their power in Yekaterinburg and Perm during the first days of the October Revolution of 1917.
 In early 1918 the dethroned Czar Nicholas II and his family were transferred under custody to Yekaterinburg.
-Local Bolsheviks decided autonomously to execute the royal family on July 17, 1918, to prevent its rescue of by the approaching White Army forces.
+Local Bolsheviks decided autonomously to execute the royal family on July 17, 1918, to prevent its rescue by the approaching White Army forces.
 Ten days later Yekaterinburg was captured by the Czechoslovak troops of Sergei Wojciechowski.
-For the next year the Anti-bolshevik forces took control over the region.
+For the next year the anti-Bolshevik forces took control over the region.
 On 19 August 1918, Provisional Government of Ural was formed in Yekaterinburg by a coalition of liberal and democratic socialist parties, it was supposed to serve as a buffer between the Komuch and Provisional Siberian governments.
 After the Kolchak coup d'état in Omsk in November 1918, the Government of Ural was disbanded.

-In July 1919, in the course of the Yekaterinburg offense, Yekaterinburg and the surrounding areas were recaptured by the Red Army forces under command of Vasily Shorin.
-On the July 15th, the Perm Governorate was split by the Soviets and the east, for the first time in history, became a separate region, the Yekaterinburg Governorate.
+In July 1919, in the course of the Yekaterinburg offensive, Yekaterinburg and the surrounding areas were recaptured by the Red Army forces under command of Vasily Shorin.
+On July 15 the Perm Governorate was split by the Soviets and the east, for the first time in history, became a separate region, the Yekaterinburg Governorate.
 It was soon abolished and replaced by the Ural Oblast (1923-1934).

 In the 1930s many industrial enterprises were established and built with the help of forced labour.
 Local industry received another impetus during World War II, when important producing facilities were relocated here from the European part of Russia to safeguard them from the advancing Germans (for example, IMZ-Ural, Kamensk-Uralsky Metallurgical Works).
 In the postwar period much of the region was off-limits to foreigners.
 It was over Sverdlovsk that the American U-2 spy plane pilot Gary Powers was shot down on May 1, 1960, while on a reconnaissance mission.

 In 1979, there was an anthrax outbreak caused by an accident in a facility to develop biological weapons.